Galaxy Home: Samsung’s smart speaker success depends on Bixby’s global aspirations

 Manner of speaking

 The global smart speaker market is estimated to hit around $3 billion in 2018, rising to nearly $12 billion by 2023.
 According to a report by Strategy Analysis, Amazon was the number one smart speaker maker globally in Q1 of this year, with a 43.6 percent market share, shipping 4 million units overall.
-Next was Google with 2 million units shipped and a 26.5 percent market share, Alibaba with 0.7 million units shipped and 7.6 percent market share, and Apple with 0.6 million units shipped and six percent market share.
+Next was Google with 2 million units shipped and a 26.5 percent market share, Alibaba with 0.7 million units shipped and 7.6 percent market share, and Apple with 0.6 million units shipped and 6 percent market share.

 But these numbers reveal some truths and hide others.